-The organisation of the CRO function comprises the following monitoring and back-office units at pbb Group level:
+The CRO function comprises the following monitoring and back-office units at pbb Group level:

-- > The unit Risk Management & Control, which is amongst others responsible for monitoring market, credit, operational and liquidity risks as well as the risk-bearing capacity of pbb Group and which is also responsible for Group-wide uniform risk measuring methods and risk reports. - > The unit of the Chief Credit Officer of pbb Group, which is responsible for the analysis of new business and portfolio management.
-In addition, CRM REF also comprises the Workout unit, which is responsible for the recovery and workout of all critical exposures, and the central unit Credit Processes, which is responsible in particular for the organisation of the Credit Committee, the improvement of data quality within CRM and implementation of regulatory requirements in the credit processes. - > The unit Operations, which is responsible for the global servicing and administration of the loan portfolio (including technical implementation of loan agreements), settlement
+- > The unit Risk Management & Control, which is amongst others responsible for monitoring market, credit, operational and liquidity risks as well as the risk-bearing capacity and which is also responsible for Group-wide uniform risk measuring methods and risk reports. - > The unit of the Chief Credit Officer, which is responsible for the analysis of new business and portfolio management.
+In addition, CRM REF also comprises the Workout unit, which is responsible for the recovery and workout of all critical exposures, and the central unit Credit Processes, which is responsible in particular for the organisation of the Credit Committee, the continuous improvement of data quality within CRM and implementation of regulatory requirements in the credit processes.

-- of capital markets transactions, administration and processing of the Group's securities and derivatives portfolios, as well for handling domestic and international payments. - > The unit Compliance, has amongst others established checking and reporting processes with regard to money laundering, sanctions, embargos and other criminal acts, capital market compliance as well as for other Compliance topics.
-In addition, the Compliance function is responsible for counteracting any risks arising from non-compliance with legal rules and requirements.
-Compliance is responsible for the central coordination of key controls within the framework of the Internal Control System.
-Compliance is also represented in various committees.
+- > The unit Operations, which is responsible for the global servicing and administration of the loan portfolio (including technical implementation of loan agreements), settlement of capital markets transactions, administration and processing of the Group's securities and derivatives portfolios, as well for handling domestic and international payments. - > The Compliance department, which influences the conduct of pbb Group, in compliance with applicable laws and regulations, through methods and procedures as well as through audit and reporting processes.
+Compliance is responsible in particular for regulations and controls to prevent money laundering and other criminal activities, to ensure compliance with sanctions and embargoes, and to ensure capital market compliance.
+It is also responsible for general compliance topics.
+In this manner, the Compliance function opposes any risks that can arise from non-compliance with legal rules, as well as external and internal requirements.
+The Compliance division is also responsible for strengthening the internal control system for the central coordination of key controls (Control Attestation Process).
+Compliance is represented on various committees and regularly reports to the Management Board and the Audit and Digitalisation Committee of the Supervisory Board.

-In addition to the CRO function, the independent Property Analysis & Valuation (PAV) department and Group Internal Audit units complement the pbb Group's risk management system.
+In addition to the CRO function, the independent Property Analysis & Valuation (PAV) department and Group Internal Audit units complement the risk management system.
 PAV is responsible for the analysis and uniform valuation of properties serving as collateral, using market valuation and loan-to-value methods, as well as for the monitoring of financed developments.
 The area of responsibility of Group Internal Audit comprises risk-oriented regular as well as event-driven audits of processes, controls and systems.
-This also includes the revision of the risk management system.
+This also includes the revision of the risk management system and the internal control system.